 Banks have made opening an account online a relatively convenient and straightforward process.
 To open a bank account online, here is what you’ll need and what to expect.

-Step 1: Choose which account is best
+Step 1: Choose the type of account you want

 First, consider what you’ll be using your online bank account for.
 If you’re building an emergency fund, you’ll want to look into savings accounts.
 If you’re looking for an account you can easily withdraw money from, you’ll want to open a checking account with sufficient ATM access.